 This voice… Arcee sighed deeply, realizing she had bumped into the mech she absolutely didn't want to talk to today, or any other day.

 "Leave me alone, Skywarp!" she scoffed, spinning on her heels to walk in the other direction.

 "Where have you been all this time?
-I thought… no actually hopped, that you would come and congratulate me for the major part I played in the victory of the Insecticons," he boasted while drawing her closer to him.
+I thought… no actually hoped, that you would come and congratulate me for the major part I played in the victory against the Insecticons," Skywarp boasted while drawing her closer to him.
 "Perhaps… you could give me a new kiss?" he ventured.